 Unfortunately, some of our mistakes are repeated year after year.
 Until I discovered Pampered Chef baking stones, we had a habit baking our Pillsbury biscuits just a bit too long, so we always had to scrape off the blackened bottom.
 And we always seem to think the turkey is done, so we have everything ready to go on the table, begin to carve the bird, and notice a lovely shade of pink.
 Well done biscuits and rare turkey – not a good combination.

-This cranberry sauce is always hit or miss.
 The flavor is always amazing – sweet and tart, with the brightness of the orange, and the taste of the holidays that a bit of spicy cinnamon always brings.
 It is made in advance, and the flavor just gets more complex over time.
-I love to smear it on my turkey instead of gravy, and on Friday, I mix it with some mayo for the ubiquitous day-after-Thankgiving -turkey-sandwich.
-Granted some members of my family prefer to stick with the jellied cranberry sauce from the can, but this is the family that grew up with the jarred tracy and Pillsbury biscuits, so what do you expect, really?
+I love to smear it on my turkey instead of gravy.
+On Friday, I mix it with some mayo for the ubiquitous day-after-Thankgiving turkey-sandwich.
+Granted, some members of my family prefer jellied cranberry sauce from a can.
+After all, this is the family that grew up with the jarred sauce and Pillsbury biscuits, so what do you expect, really?
 It’s OK, I understand – we grew up with simple tastes and a modest budget.

 One year, I decided I wanted to come up with something a little more complex in flavor, but still with the same texture of the stuff from a can.
 I’ll admit, I’m a fan of the can.
 Plus, the little ridges in the side when you slide it out onto the plate look kinda cool.

 So the goal every time I make it is to pour it into a mold, chill it, and turn it out onto a serving platter, all sparkly, with its deep crimson color.
 But sometimes I get impatient.
 I think I have cooked it down enough, but then I turn it out onto the platter…